SamuelTWu/s3uploader/README.md

 # s3uploader
 Welcome to the s3uploader!
 I hope you're ready for some fun with buckets, functions and gateways!
 If not, too bad!

-The upload pipeline is made of 4 distinct parts, namely the s3 Bucket, Lambda Function, API Gateway, and Coginto.
+The upload pipeline is made of 5 distinct parts, namely the s3 Bucket, Lambda Function, API Gateway, Coginto, and the Client.

 S3 Bucket: This is the database that stores our files.
 Not everyone can upload to this bucket, however.
 Instead, you must have a specific url in order to upload files.

 Lambda Function: Lambda functions are little scripts that run whenever a specific event occurs.
 In this case, whenever someone successfully accesses our API Gateway, the lambda function will generate and return a specific url that allows users to upload files to the bucket.

 API Gateway: The gateway is a management tool that sits between a client and a collection of backend services.
 In this case, the gateway autheticates users, and acts as a sort of 'button' that activates our lambda function.
 Only users that have the correct id_token can 'pass' through this gateway, sort of like the gates in Lord of the Rings or something IDK i don't remember those books.
+It's important to note that this is a REST API, and as such it has some custom feature, such as lambda proxy integration.
+This just means that the lambda function can access certains attributes of the Gateway requests such as headers.
+This becomes important once we start naming the files through the lambda function.

 Cognito: This contais a list of users that have created an account with us, and gives users id tokens to access the API Gateway.

+Client: The Client is what users will see when they access one's homepage.
+It sends HTTP requests to the API Gateway, which in turn talk to the rest of the system.
+In this way, we can upload videos from our local computer to the s3 bucket, with authetication.

 Steps to Create s3Uploader w/Folders
 1) Create *lambda test function*, *s3 bucket*, and *temp-gateway*